thingSoC/TSOC_RS485_EM/TSOC_RS485_EM/docs/UserGuide.md

 ## Why RS-485?

 [RS-485](https://en.wikipedia.org/wiki/RS-485) is an older TIA/EIA standard for balanced digital multipoint, or "multi-drop" systems.
-Examples of [RS-485](https://en.wikipedia.org/wiki/RS-485) based systems include threatre lighting (DMX/RDM512), Early networking (Apple Talk), Industrial process control (Modbus), Vending Machine control (VMB), and many other protocols and applications.
+Examples of [RS-485](https://en.wikipedia.org/wiki/RS-485) based systems include theatre lighting (DMX/RDM512), early networking (Apple Talk), industrial process control (Modbus), vending machine bus control (VMB), and many other protocols and applications.
 The **TSOC_RS485_EM** is a simple and flexbile bridge tool for connecting a variety of other devices (sensors, relays, lights), as well as other communications protocols (Ethernet, Wi-Fi, Bluetooth, etc) using [RS-485](https://en.wikipedia.org/wiki/RS-485).